c-m-hunt/club-tools/README.md

 ## Todo
 * Add new members
-* Move fee bands out of code and in to database
 * Display all member fee bands
 * Web front end (but need more motivation to do this.
 CLI works fine for my needs.)